Artist’s Statement:

 Life metamorphosis also applies to her exploration of The Built Environment where her photography focuses on the transitional stages of monumental architectural construction sites in cities.
 The transformation of the urban landscape is relentless.
 From deep excavation to a finished, accomplished, architectural structure, she looks at these spaces through a different lens, recognizing that each site has own agenda of change.

-Her life journey continues to expose the casual viewer to an intrinsic beauty found everywhere, and to provoke a greater awareness of our environment.
+Her life journey continues to expose the casual viewer to an intrinsic, quotidian beauty found everywhere, to provoke a greater awareness of our environment.

 Linda-Marlena lives and works in Montreal, Quebec.
-She has exhibited in New York, Brooklyn, Toronto and Montreal and is a recipient of the research and creation award, given by the Conseil des Arts et des Lettres du Québec, CALQ.
-She is in private collections in Canada, USA, UK and Switzerland.
+She has exhibited in France, New York, Brooklyn, Sante Fe, Toronto, and Montreal and is a recipient of the research and creation award, given by the Conseil des Arts et des Lettres du Québec, CALQ.
+Her work has been published in photo journals; she also has works in The Art and Heritage Collection oc McGill University Health Centre, Montreal, and in private collections in Canada, USA, UK and Switzerland.